automl/SMAC3/doc/manual.rst

             This specifies the wrapper that *SMAC* executes with a pre-specified syntax in order to evaluate the algorithm to be optimized.
-            This wrapper script takes an instantiation of the parameters as input, runs the algorithm with these parameters, and returns the performance of the algorithm; since every algorithm has a different input and output format, this wrapper acts as a interface between the algorithm and *SMAC*, which executes the wrapper through a command line call.
+            This wrapper script takes an instantiation of the parameters as input, runs the algorithm with these parameters, and returns the performance of the algorithm; since every algorithm has a different input and output format, this wrapper acts as an interface between the algorithm and *SMAC*, which executes the wrapper through a command line call.

             An example call would look something like this: